In 2014, Kelmscott Manor sponsored its first Artist in Residence, Sasha Ward.

 Attic Activity Table - Various puzzles, drawing activities and a word search for young and old to enjoy in the attic at the top of the Manor.

-Garden Information & Activity Sheet - Available in the Brewhouse at the back of the Manor.
-Find out about the other buildings around the Manor House and their inspiration for Willam Morris.
+Garden Information & Activity Sheet - Find out about the other buildings around the Manor House and their inspiration for Willam Morris.
 Draw your own topiary hedge and enjoy the wordsearch puzzle.

-During the open season – and especially during school holidays – we run a number of family friendly workshops.
+During the open season – and especially during school holidays – we run a number of creative workshops.
+No experience needed.

 All workshops take place on Saturdays, 12.00 to 4.00 p.m.
 Admission is included with the purchase of a ticket to the Manor or the Garden.